Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \subsubsection{Changing reduced spaces}

-In section~\ref{sec:altr}, it was shown that the classicality of \resources{} is a concept that is independent of whether one chooses to work with the initial reduced space $\mainr$ (\cref{def:mainr}) or with any alternative reduced space $\altr\mainr$ (\cref{def:AltReducedSpace}).
-The previous sections suggested an algorithmic procedure to verify the classicality of \resources{} through an evaluation of the unit separability criterion, \cref{th:maincriterion}.
+In \cref{sec:altr}, it was shown that the \vgrSC{classicality of}\vgr{existence of an operationally noncontextual ontological model for} \resources{} is a concept that is independent of whether one chooses to work with the initial reduced space $\mainr$ (\cref{def:mainr}) or with any alternative reduced space $\altr\mainr$ (\cref{def:AltReducedSpace}).
+The previous sections suggested an algorithmic procedure to verify the \vgrSC{classicality of}\vgr{existence of an operationally noncontextual ontological model for} \resources{} through an evaluation of the unit separability criterion, \cref{th:maincriterion}.
 One may ask whether it is simpler to execute this algorithmic procedure when working in $\mainr$ or any other $\altr\mainr$.
-The most computationally intensive part of the algorithm is to solve the vertex enumeration problem, and, as stated in section~\ref{par:Complexity}, the complexity of the vertex enumeration problem depends on 1) the dimension of the ambient vector space, but by \cref{prop:AltDimensions} these are the same in $\mainr$ and any $\altr\mainr$, and 2) the number of extremal half-lines of the cone and its dual.
-The following propositions will prove the equivalence of number of extremal half-lines of the relevant convex cones built in $\mainr$ or any other $\altr\mainr$.
+As stated in \cref{sec:PolyhedralCase}, the computational complexity of the algorithm depends on 1) the dimension of the ambient vector space, but by \cref{prop:AltDimensions} these are the same in $\mainr$ and any $\altr\mainr$, and 2) the number of extremal half-lines of the relevant cones and their dual cones.
+The following propositions will prove the equivalence of number of extremal half-lines of these cones built in $\mainr$ or any other $\altr\mainr$.

 \begin{definition} Given any two finite dimensional real inner product spaces $\mathcal U$, $\mathcal V$ such that $\dim(\mathcal U) = \dim(\mathcal V)$, two convex cones $\mathcal C\subseteq\mathcal U$ and $\mathcal D \subseteq \mathcal V$ are said to be isomorphic, denoted $\mathcal C \sim \mathcal D$, if and only if there exists an invertible linear map $\Phi\funcrange{\mathcal U}{\mathcal V}$ such that